Somali Armed Forces: Creation of Federal Government

 In August 2014, the Somali government launched Operation Indian Ocean.
-On 1 September 2014, a U.S. drone strike carried out as part of the broader mission killed Al-Shabaab leader Moktar Ali Zubeyr.
+On 1 September 2014, a U.S. drone strike killed Al-Shabaab leader Moktar Ali Zubeyr.
 U.S. authorities hailed the raid as a major symbolic and operational loss for Al-Shabaab, and the Somali government offered a 45-day amnesty to all moderate members of the militant group.

+In September 2014, 20 Somali federal soldiers began training courses in Djibouti.

-In October 2014, Federal Government officials signed an agreement in Garowe with Puntland, which said that the Federal and Puntland authorities will work to form an integrated national army.
+In October 2014, Federal Government officials signed an agreement with Puntland, which said that the Federal and Puntland authorities would work to form an integrated national army.
 In April 2015, another bilateral treaty stipulated that Puntland would contribute 3,000 troops to the Somali National Army.
-In May 2015, President Hassan Sheikh Mohamud and the heads of the Puntland, Jubaland and Interim South West Administrations signed a seven-point agreement in Garowe authorizing the immediate deployment of 3,000 troops from Puntland for the Somali National Army.
-The leaders also agreed to integrate soldiers from the other regional states into the SNA.
+This did not occur, and FGS forces and Puntland forces remain separate.

+In March 2015, the Federal Cabinet agreed to establish a new commission to nationalize and integrate security forces.
+In April 2015, the Commission on Regional Militia Integration presented its plan for the formal integration of regional forces.

+On 26 March 2015, the Defence Working Group under the New Deal structure held its first meeting since November 2014.
+Discussions focused on the Guulwade (Victory) Plan of the Federal Government, developed with technical assistance from UNSOM.
+The plan outlined the SNA’s arms and equipment needs for improved joint operations, consistent with the AMISOM concept of operations, and laid out a framework for longer-term development of the national army.
+The plan was presented by the Ministry of Defence and endorsed at the meeting of the Working Group on Peacebuilding and State-building Goal 2 (security) in Mogadishu on 23 April 2015.
+However, the plan's long list of equipment requirements did not attract significant donor support, and it was essentially shelved.

 In 2016 The Economist reported that the SNA did not exist as a cohesive force due to high rates of desertions and many soldiers being primarily loyal to clan leaders rather than the government.